dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

   This is the first part in which we setup our board and learn how to move our player.
 toc: true
 readTime: true
-tags: ["rust", "terminal", "game development", "tutorial"]
+tags: ["rust", "terminal", "game development", "tutorial", "ANSI"]
 showTags: true
 hideBackToTop: false
 header: assets/header.jpg